kjkellyphys/PETITE/README.md

 ### Pre-generated processed dark showers
 `dark_maps.pkl` is also a dictionary of dictionaries.
-The first layer of keys are the masses of the dark vector.
+The first layer of keys are the masses of the dark vector in GeV (e.g. 0.1).
 For each mass, the second layer of keys are the dark shower processes:
+    `DarkBrem`, 'DarkComp', and 'DarkAnn'
-    `DarkBrem`, 'Comp', and 'Ann' FIXME: check this Inside those, everything follows the same structure as for standard showers.
+Inside those, everything follows the same structure as for standard showers.

 Cross sections for dark showers can be found in `dark_xsecs.pkl`.
-Just as for `sm_maps` relates to `dark_maps`, `sm_xsecs` relates to `dark_xsecs`, there is one additional initial layer of keys labelling the dark photon mass.
+Just as for `sm_maps` relates to `dark_maps`, `sm_xsecs` relates to `dark_xsecs`, there is one additional initial layer of keys labelling the dark particle mass.